Usage data dashboard and overage calculations

 Overage = [the highest number of users daily within a month] - [your service entitlement]

-For example, if the Edition Users entitlement is 10
+For example, if the users entitlement is 10

 , the overage calculation looks as follows: